ArtifexSoftware/mupdf/platform/android/viewer/ReadMe.txt

 On windows (where you are using cygwin), or on linux/macos, this can be as simple as running 'make generate' in the top level directory.

-11) Change into mupdf's android directory.
-Copy the android/local.properties.sample file to be android/local.properties and change the sdk path there as appropriate.
+11) Change into mupdf's android/viewer directory.
+Copy the android/viewer/local.properties.sample file to be android/viewer/local.properties and change the sdk path there as appropriate.
 This should be the only bit of localisation you need to do.

-12) Change into the android directory (note, the android directory, NOT the android/jni directory!), and execute (in a Cygwin window on Windows!):
+12) Change into the android/viewer directory (note, the android/viewer directory, NOT the android/viewer/jni directory!), and execute (in a Cygwin window on Windows!):

        ndk-build